DrK-Lo/MVP-offsets/01_src/README.md

     - Using loci known to underlie adaptation in the sims, create a genetic infile that contains only these loci (to compare to output when using all loci in sims)
     - These steps create four files for GF training - 1) indSeq adaptive, 2) indSeq all, 3) poolSeq adaptive, 4) poolSeq all
 3. Create environmental infiles for GF for individual and population-level (poolSeq-like) analyses
-4. Submits training script for all four training scenarios to slurm, using email notification to notify about failures of individual jobs
+4. Submits training script for all four training scenarios to slurm.
+In addition, it creates a second slurm job that is dependent upon the successful completion of all four GF training runs - this dependent job will execute MVP_02.py and MVP_03.py.

 ### MVP_02_fit_gradient_forests.py

-This script should be executed after all four training scenarios from MVP_01 are complete.
+This script should be executed after all four training scenarios from MVP_01 are complete (this is submitted to slurm and will run if training completes successfully for all four training scenarios for a particular seed).
 It takes the four training scenarios and fits each to every environment in the simulated landscape (as of now, there are 100 populations) using `MVP_gf_fitting_script.R`.
-This is like predicted offset to the climate of a common garden, where we have common gardens in each subpopulation.
+This is like predicted offset to the climate of a common garden, where we have common gardens in each subpopulation's environment.
 See docstring and code comments for more details.

-1. Retrieve environmental data and create files with uniform climate (one for each transplant environment)
+1. Retrieve environmental data from all populations and create files with uniform climate (one for each transplant environment) - these newly created files will be the 'future' climate scenario, one for each subpopulation/common garden location.
 2. Fit trained models of GF to these uniform climates

 ### MVP_03_validate_gradient_forests.py